JRodAmazing/JRodAmazing-Portfolio/README.md

-# Justin "JRod" Roden - AI Solutions Architect Portfolio
+# Justin "JRod" Roden - AI Solutions Engineer Portfolio

 > **Production AI systems that work in the real world—not just in notebooks.**